-Full-commercial fishery data were from 2014-2019, which were derived from Technical Group for Chub mackerel Fishery, Distant-water Fishery Society of China.
-Distribution of catch (ton) and fishing effort for China Chub mackerel fishing fleets in the Northwestern Pacific Ocean from 2014 to 2019 was shown in Figure 2.
-The catch of Chub mackerel in region 146 - 155 °E and 39 - 44 °N is higher than other regions (Fig.2a).
+Full-commercial fishery data were from 2014 to 2020, which were derived from Technical Group for Chub mackerel Fishery, Distant-water Fishery Society of China.
+Distribution of catch (ton) and fishing effort for China Chub mackerel fishing fleets in the Northwestern Pacific Ocean from 2014 to 2020 was shown in Figure 2.
+The catch of Chub mackerel in region 146-155°E and 39-44°N is higher than other regions (Fig.2a).

 The Chub mackerel is a highly migratory fish, and the distribution of its fishing grounds shows large variation during the fishing period (April-November) each year (Yatsu, 2002), therefore, temporal variables (year and month), spatial variables (longitude and latitude) were included in the analysis.
 The distribution of the Chub mackerel fishing grounds is tightly associated with the marine environment (Zhang, 2009).
-Thus, Sea surface temperature (SST), Sea surface height (SSH), Chlorophyll-a concentration (Chla) were included in the analysis.
+Thus, Sea surface temperature (SST) and Chlorophyll-a concentration (Chla) were included in the analysis.
 In addition, the vessel length may affect the quantity of the catch, which was included in this study.

 SST data were derived from National Oceanic and Atmospheric Administration (NOAA; ftp.nodc.noaa.gov).
-The spatial-temporal resolution of the SST data is daily at $0.1^{\circ} \times 0.1^{\circ}$ grid.
-Sea surface height (SSH) data were derived from Archiving Validation and Interpolation of Satellite Oceanographic Data (AVISO; www.aviso.altimetry.fr).
-The spatial-temporal resolution of the data is SSH daily at $0.25^{\circ} \times 0.25^{\circ}$ grid.
-The monthly Chla data from the Moderate Resolution Imaging Spectroradiometer (MODIS) on board the satellite Aqua platform provided by Asia-Pacific Data Research Center were used for this study, The Chla data was from website:
+The spatial-temporal resolution of the SST data is daily at 0.1°×0.1° grid.
+The monthly Chla data from the Moderate Resolution Imaging Spectroradiometer (MODIS) on board the satellite Aqua platform provided by Asia-Pacific Data Research Center were used for this study.
+The Chla data was from website: http://apdrc.soest.hawaii.edu/data/data.php.

-http://apdrc.soest.hawaii.edu/data/data.php.